caojiguo/SMODE/README.md

 # Computational codes for simulation studies in the manuscript "Semiparametric Mixed-effects Ordinary Differential Equation Models with Heavy-Tailed Distributions" by Baisen Liu, Yunlong Nie, Liangliang Wang, and Jiguo Cao.
-Accepted by \emph{Journal of Agricultural, Biological and Environmental Statistics} in 2021.
+Accepted by Journal of Agricultural, Biological and Environmental Statistics in 2021.

 This foler contains 5 matlab files.